C-Loftus/Princeton-Thesis/doc/main.md

 I was then able to build upon this script to test the difference is between the Talon data in its associated architecture changes, verses the default model and the associated speech commands dataset.
 The script for this test can be found at `client/scripts/test.model.size.sh`.
 This script takes the difference between the two implementations and compares the resulting models.
 It also compares the differences in the sizes of the two models.

 As a baseline, I first tested the model and federation with the SpeechCommands dataset.
 This is useful to simulate training with a cleaned dataset without missing values.
 When running the tests I spawned ten different clients with the training script mentioned above.
+The statistics for the model during training are as follows:

 ```
+  SpeechCommands Training Statistics
 Number of parameters: 26915
 Number of training examples: 84843
 Number of testing examples: 11005
 Number of classes: 35
 Length of training set: 332, length of validation set: 43
 ```